-There are typically two lectures per week, and each lecture has one designated Main Reading on this syllabus.
+There are typically two lectures per week, and each lecture has designated main readings as well as additional readings on this syllabus (unless the additional reading is a survey article).

-You are asked to send me one paper report by e-mail per week, either on the main reading of the Tuesday lecture or on the main reading of the Thursday lecture.
+You are asked to send me one paper report by e-mail per week, starting in week 2, either on the readings of the Tuesday lecture or on the readings of the Thursday lecture.
+You can pick among the main and the additional readings for your report.
 Please paste your report into the body of the e-mail.
-No report is due for Lecture 1.
-Starting with Lecture 2 on October 2, there are two lectures per week through November 20; one report is due for each of these eight weeks.
-Given Thanksgiving holiday on November 22, the paper due in the ninth week is either one of the two alternative main readings for Lecture 18 on November 20.
-On two occasions, the main reading consists of three shorter papers and is cumulative.
+No report is due for lectures 1 and 2.
+Starting with Lecture 3 on April 7, there are two lectures per week through May 28; one report is due for each of these eight weeks.
+Note that there is a special Monday lecture on May 18 but not Thursday lecture on May 21.
+On lecture days when the main readings are followed by the remark "jointly" the report for the main readings has to be based on all the (short) main readings,